 Before you even start posting to your brand social media accounts, make sure you’ve put together a comprehensive plan to get you from A to B. Determine your goals and target customer personas, then put together a content calendar with the kind of content you’re going to post and when you’re going to post it.

 Try to get the same user name across all your social platforms if possible, and stick to the same brand images, logos, and colour schemes.

 Set up tracking links and measure the success of your social posts to see what kind of posts generate the most clicks, comments, shares, and follows.
 Use this to adapt and inform your strategy as you move forward.

 That concludes this introduction to social media marketing.
-There’s plenty more to talk about, but we’ll save the bulk of it for another post!
+There’s plenty more to talk about, reach out to our social media marketing agency in Melbourne for further discussion !